cncf/devstats-helm/devstats-linodes-migration.md

 | K8s objects | 486 cronjobs, 247 deploys, 242 grafanas | same cluster software, same limits | proven at this scale on 6-7 nodes already |

-Why the huge OCI boxes look "used": ~800 GiB/node consumed is almost entirely PostgreSQL shared_buffers (500 GB runtime on BOTH prod and test - test's DCS config says 250 GB but was never restart-applied, verified via `SHOW shared_buffers` vs `patronictl show-config` 2026-08-18) plus page cache - exactly the knobs `patroni-tune.sh` shrinks. iowait today is ≈0.0%, so the DB is nowhere near disk-bound even with all that cache; losing most of it costs some query latency, not correctness.
+Why the huge OCI boxes look "used": ~800 GiB/node consumed is almost entirely PostgreSQL shared_buffers (500 GB runtime on BOTH prod and test - test's DCS config says 250 GB but the local patroni.yml, rendered from pod envs, overrides the DCS; verified via `SHOW shared_buffers` vs `patronictl show-config` 2026-08-18) plus page cache - exactly the knobs the `TEST_PG_TUNE`/`PROD_PG_TUNE` helm values shrink. iowait today is ≈0.0%, so the DB is nowhere near disk-bound even with all that cache; losing most of it costs some query latency, not correctness.

 The 5 real risks (all mitigated in this plan):